hse-project/rfcs/rfcs/hse/0002-late-commit-structure.md

 # Ensuring transaction kv-tuples are committed before ingesting into cN

-> TODO: This RFC is mostly complete but a few open questions remain, which are marked with "TODO"

 ## Problem

 One of the invariants in cN is that newer kvsets contain newer data.